AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 { "keys": ["super+3"], "command": "open_related_rails_view" },
 ```

-## How is it different from [SublimeText2RailsRelatedFiles](https://github.com/luqman/SublimeText2RailsRelatedFiles)?
+## How is it different from [Rails Related Files](https://github.com/luqman/SublimeText2RailsRelatedFiles)?
 `Rails Related Files` shows you a list of related files which you can choose from.

-`Rails File Swticher` switches between MVC files instantly.
+`Rails File Switcher` switches between MVC files instantly.
 If you are in your User model and you press ⌘+2 (if that's your binding), you will instantly see UsersController.

 This is the alpha version, if something is not working, create an issue.